 It really doesn't get you off the hook.
 People do like to see that you took some time and effort to give them thanks in a traditional way.
 Sure, email is easier, but doing the right thing may not coincide with doing the easiest thing.

-Don’t just push it off, or think that people will forget or understand.
+Don't just push it off, or think that people will forget or understand.
 They might, but they might also be hurt by your neglect.
-Do you really want to reward people who give you gifts by not thanking them for their efforts?

 Finding the appropriate thoughtful words for a thank you card is important.
 Make the time to do it right.